IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC will be expected to conduct its work according to the following proposed principles:

 * Transparency.
-The LLC will keep the IETF community reasonably informed about its work and will engage with the community to obtain consensus-based community input on key issues and otherwise as needed.
+The LLC will keep the IETF community informed about its work and will engage with the community to obtain consensus-based community input on key issues and otherwise as needed.
 As discusses in {{ietf101-slides}}, whatever doesn't have a specific justification for being kept confidential, should be made public.
 There must exist a public list of confidential items, describing the nature of the information and the reason for confidentiality.

 * Responsiveness to the community.
 The LLC will act consistently with the documented consensus of the IETF community, to be responsive to the community's needs, and adapt its decisions in response to consensus-based community feedback.